ihmeuw-msca/weighted-average/docs/_sources/user_guide/intro.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^

-After the first stage linear mixed effects models have been run, the residuals are calculated (predicted - observed dependent variable).
+After the first stage linear mixed effects models have been run, the residuals are calculated (observed - predicted dependent variable).
 It is assummed that these residuals contain patterns that vary systematically across age, time, and location that are not captured by the linear mixed effects models.
-Spatial-temporal smoothing is applied to the residuals and the result added to the first stage predictions in an effort to account for this important information.
+Spatial-temporal smoothing is applied to the residuals and the result added to the first stage predictions in an effort to account for this additional information.

 For each observation :math:`i` in the data set :math:`\mathcal{D}`, weights